Automatic Event Capture

 , features.downloadTracking

-, Radar automatically captures clicks on <a>
+, Radar automatically captures clicks on<a>

-elements, as well as any element with a data-track-event
+elements, as well as any element with adata-track-event

-attribute on your customer’s site.downloadTracking
+attribute on your customer’s site. - Download Tracking: When you enable

-, Radar will fire a download
+, Radar will fire adownload

-event when a user clicks a link that points to a common file type (e.g., .pdf
+event when a user clicks a link that points to a common file type (e.g.,.pdf

 method, which is exposed by the namespace